jitesoft/.github/profile/README.md

 ## Sponsoring and shameless plugs!

-The following lovely companies and/or organizations provides us with infrastructure (such as servers) to work with open source:
+The following lovely organizations provides us with infrastructure (such as servers) to work with open source:

 <div class="providers" style="display: inline">